inUtil-info/whin2-contrib/README.md

 ![list](./icons/list.png)

 ### Buttons message:
-If you want to send a set of buttons, the msg.payload schema expected is:
+If you want to send a set of buttons, the msg.payload schema expected is a JSON object:
 ```json
 {
     "text": "This is a button message",